rainlab/user-plugin/README.md

 ### Checking if a login name is already taken

 Here is a simple example of how you can quickly check if an email address / username is available in your registration forms.
-First create an AJAX handler to check the login name, here we are using the email address:
+First, inside the page code, define the following AJAX handler to check the login name, here we are using the email address:

     public function onCheckEmail()
     {